Frequently Asked Questions

 Why does NASA's planet count differ from other databases?

-Different online databases of expoplanet discoveries have varying criteria for what they count as an exoplanet discovery, and some are more lenient than others.
+Different online databases of exoplanet discoveries have varying criteria for what they count as an exoplanet discovery, and some are more lenient than others.
 There's no universally accepted 'official' count.
-NASA's Expolanet Archive, the database this visualization uses for its exoplanet count, requires that planets be documented in a published scientific paper that's been reviewed and approved by other astronomers.
+NASA's Exoplanet Archive, the database this visualization uses for its exoplanet count, requires that planets be documented in a published scientific paper that's been reviewed and approved by other astronomers.
 It's more strict than some other online databases.